packagecontrol/MarkupSafe/README.md

 {
    "*": {
       "*": [
-         "python-markupsafe"
+         "markupsafe"
       ]
    }
 }
 ```

 If the file exists already,
-add `"python-markupsafe"` to the every dependency list.
+add `"markupsafe"` to the every dependency list.

 Then run the **Package Control: Satisfy Dependencies** command
 to make Package Control